 Hi and welcome to my Cash For Patriots review where we'll be getting to the bottom of this specific question:

-Is Cash For Patriots Program a scam designed to deceive or a legit government program that sends Trump checks to your door?
+Is Cash For Patriots Program a scam designed to deceive or a legitimate government program that sends Trump checks to your door?

 Let me just say: I am not associated with the Cash For Patriots Program in any way.

-I’m not here to try and pull the wool over your eyes.
-I write this unbiased review as someone who has been running successful online businesses for five years now to help you avoid scams and discover real money making programs.
+I'm not here to try to pull the wool over your eyes.
+I write this unbiased review as someone who has been running successful online businesses for five years now to help you avoid scams and discover real money-making programs.

 Cash For Patriots Review At A Glance